gyrogami logo

 • Anytime someone uses the mother or grandmother card, it is fake.
 That usually holds true when they say it was confirmed by a jeweler, coin store, or pawn shop.

-• Any test that rates below a 5 on the effectiveness scale is nothing more than a novelty.
+• Any test that rates below a 5 on the effectiveness scale is unreliable.

 • Lastly, ignorance is no longer an excuse in the digital age.
 If you are reading this then you have the internet at your disposal.
-Spend a few seconds on a google search and find out what you are selling.
+Search for a few seconds to find what you are selling.

 Summary of All Testing Methods